chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

    This will show logs related to all hab services.

     `journalctl --follow --unit hab-sup`

+    * --unit command=UNIT Show logs from the specified unit
+    * --follow Command =Follow the journal

  * To filter out logs related to specific service use grep command.